selfagency/rushkoff-archive-astro/src/content/2003-08-26_the_lollapalooza_syndrome__when_meatspace_and_cellspace_are_redundant.md

 ---
-title: The Lollapalooza Syndrome: When Meatspace and Cellspace are Redundant
+title: 'The Lollapalooza Syndrome: When Meatspace and Cellspace are Redundant'
 subtitle:
 date: 2003-08-26
 blurb:
 notes:
 publication: feature
 categories: [journalism]
 ---